gdelataillade/alarm/README.md

 Alarm.ringStream.stream.listen((_) => yourOnRingCallback());
 ```

-To avoid unexpected behaviors, if you set an alarm for the same time as an existing one, the new alarm will replace the existing one.
+To avoid unexpected behaviors, if you set an alarm for the same time, down to the second, as an existing one, the new alarm will replace the existing one.

 ## 📱 Example app